 Health & Lifespan

-While the Oriental Longhair is generally considered healthy, certain genetic conditions are commonly found in this breed, including periodontal disease, progressive retinal atrophy, liver amyloidosis, kinked tails, and crossed eyes.
+While the Oriental Longhair is generally considered healthy, certain genetic conditions are commonly found in this breed, including periodontal disease, progressive retinal atrophy (PRA), liver amyloidosis, kinked tails, and crossed eyes.
 The life expectancy of the Oriental Longhair is up to 15 years.

+The Oriental Longhair cat cost is quite high.
 Expect to pay between $400 to $2,000 for an Oriental Longhair cat.
 Breeder lineage will play a large role in cost, as well as the kitten’s color and markings.
 Always seek out a reputable breeder to ensure your kitten is healthy and well-socialized before entering your home.
+You can start by checking with The International Cat Association or the Cat Fanciers’ Association for reputable breeders.

 As Family Pets

 The mild-mannered Oriental Longhair makes a great family pet.
 This vocal cat will be happy to chat with anyone who will listen and will enjoy spending time with the whole family, including children.
 While this cat prefers the attention of human companions, the Oriental Longhair will also tolerate other cats and dogs.
-Keep this feline away from small pets that may be viewed as prey.
+Keep this feline away from small pets that they may view as prey.

 Frequently Asked Questions